 When you’re playing certain songs, look for cues to see what they enjoy the most.
 If they smile and tap along with a few particular songs, play those more often than ones where they are less reactive.

-Taking care of a love one with Alzheimer’s can be a challenging process for anyone.
+Taking care of a loved one with Alzheimer’s can be a challenging process for anyone.
 When it’s time to reach out for help, contact our caring and experienced team of professionals at C-Care Health Services.
 Our dedicated staff can provide all the extra support at home when you can’t be there.
 Get in touch with us today to learn more about our services.

 Free care service for the first 8 hours on a monthly commitment.